bburns/Lantern/data/lisp/README.md

-This is the (semi)transformed MDL code - it was done interactively so it's not a complete transformation.
+This is the simplified Lisp output from compiling the rooms in dung.mud.